studiorack/iem-plugin-suite/README.md

 Instead of building each plug-in separately, you can also use the provided shell-scripts to start a batch processing.
 **For Windows:** The .jucer projects have to opened and saved first, to create the exporters.
 Then the 'Developer Command Prompt' has to execute the win_compileAll.bat script.

+###  JACK support
+Both on macOS and linux, the plug-in standalone version will be built with JACK support.
+You can disable the JACK support by adding `DONT_BUILD_WITH_JACK_SUPPORT=1` to the *Preprocessor Definitions*-field in the Projucer projects.

 ## Known issues
 - There's an issue with the channel-layout behavior of the VST3 versions of the plug-ins.
 This issue comes down to the VST3 SDK and has to be fixed by Steinberg.
 Already reported at their developer forum.